Hi! I’m Kay and I want to welcome you to Cultivate Heart-to-Heart Homeschooling!

 First you should know I am completely imperfect, but perfectly loved by Jesus.

-Married to my best friend for 23 years, I’ve been a homeschooling mom for 15 years (20 if you count the years before kindergarten).
+Married to my best friend for 24 years, I homeschooled my sons for 15 years.
+They both go to college now—my older in the same city we live, my youngest a few hours away.
 My nest is about to be empty.
-For me this is sad and fun and scary and exciting, all at the same time.
+For me this is sad and fun, scary and exciting, all at the same time.
+But I do love who they have become.

 I also have a few part-time jobs.
 I wrote the Middle School Extensions for the Trail Guide to Learning series, and continue to work for Geography Matters writing, revising, editing, and working with customers.
 I’ve had several articles published in Homeschooling Today Magazine and recently began working as their Content Coordinator.
 I’m a professional photographer, too.
 Here is one of my favorite pictures from a vacation to Colorado…